raven42/dotfiles/README.md

 - [Univeral CTAGS](#univeral-ctags)
 - [Further Reading](#further-reading)

+## Installation

 :information\_source: **Personal Copy:** If you wish to modify any of the base scripts, it is recommended to fork your own copy of this repo so you can make your own changes.

-## Installation
+There are plenty of options to override the default behavior, but if further customization is needed, then forking your own repo would be best.

 To setup on a new system, use the following commands.
 This creates an alias called `githome` which is used in place of the regular `git` program.
 This is done to allow automatically setting the git directory for a bare repository.
 A bare repsitory is used to avoid having a git path in your home directory which could lead toward accidental `git` commands run from your home directory.
 This new bare repository will be located at `$HOME/.cfg`.
 After cloning the repo, because this is a bare repository, a `checkout` is needed to update everything to the latest:
 ```
 git clone --bare <dotfiles-repo.git> $HOME/.cfg